CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-beta.md

     - In the absence of an adequacy decision, alternative safeguards are necessary.
 Kindly consult your organization's legal office for guidance.
     - Addittionally, CSC as the data processor needs to maintain accurate records of processing activities.
 Please contact us at servidesk@csc.fi (subject:sensitive data) to report international data transfers (this also includes **adding collaboratos affiliated to an internation organziation as a member of a CSC project**).

+### SHare ID

 With SD Connect, you can  share folders across different CSC projects.
-To initiate the sharing process, you'll need the Share ID—a 32-digit code associated with the target CSC project.
-The recipient can copy the Share ID from the user interface and provide it to you via email.
+To initiate the sharing process, you need to know what is the Share ID—a 32-digit code associated with the recipient CSC project.
+The recipient can copy the Share ID from the SD Connect user interface (top left cornet) and provide it to you via email.
 You can share a folder with multiple CSC projects by entering their respective Share IDs in the dedicated window.

 The sharing functionality includes three distinct permission levels for various purposes: read-only access, data transfer, and data collection.

-Below example scenarios demonstrate how the different permission levels in SD Connect can be applied based on specific collaboration requirements and data-sharing needs.
-Find the detailed steps for each option below.
+Below example scenarios demonstrate how the different permission can be applied based on specific collaboration requirements and data-sharing needs.

 ### Read only-access